-In July 2006, the FASB issued authoritative guidance that clarifies the accounting and reporting for uncertainties in income taxes recognized in an enterprise's financial statements.
-The interpretation prescribes a comprehensive model for the financial statement recognition, measurement, presentation and disclosure of uncertain tax positions taken or expected to be taken in income tax returns.
-The Company adopted FASB authoritative guidance at the beginning of fiscal year 2007 and it did not have a material impact on the Company's consolidated financial statements.
+The Company accounts for uncertainty in income taxes in accordance with FASB authoritative guidance which clarifies the accounting and reporting for uncertainties in income taxes recognized in an enterprise's financial statements.
+This guidance prescribes a comprehensive model for the financial statement recognition, measurement, presentation and disclosure of uncertain tax positions taken or expected to be taken in income tax returns.
 See Note 12, Income Taxes, for further discussion on income taxes.